 “Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend.” – Melody Beattie

-When you’re sitting there thinking about all the things you’re thankful for and how blessed you are, it’s really hard to be overwhelmed with jealousy at someone else’s success.
+When you’re sitting there thinking about all the things you’re thankful for and how blessed you are, it’s hard to be overwhelmed with jealousy at someone else’s success.
 Anytime I’m feeling less than or I start to be bitten by the comparison bug, rather than moving into the mental “why I’m actually better than her” game (anyone else?)
 I try and step back and think of three to five things I’m grateful for.
 It works for job, relationship, financial, material comparison and more!

-Try the one-minute gratitude break.
+Try a one-minute gratitude break

-How many of us have been caught emersed in our phones or planning out that email in our head only to come to and realize we were missing out on what was happening around us?
+How many of us have been caught immersed in our phones or planning out that email in our head only to come to and realize we were missing out on what was happening around us?
 Instead of instantly scrolling on my phone when I’m waiting in line somewhere or sitting at the doctor’s office, I like to intentionally set my phone aside, take a deep breath and start listing in my mind the things that I’m grateful for or that are especially bringing me joy that day.

-Start a gratefulness journal.
+Start a gratefulness journal

 In case you’re unfamiliar, the basics of gratitude journaling are super simple.
 Every day or so, or whenever you think of it, write down a few things that you’re thankful for.
 There’s no right or wrong answer when it comes to what you write down—it can be everything from your family to the person that let you go ahead in line at the grocery store.
 Over time, the habit of giving name to all the good things in your life reduces stress and produces a more positive outlook!

-Say “thank you” to someone in your life.
+Say “thank you” to someone in your life

 Think of one person who’s made a positive difference in your life.
 Whether a mentor, professor, friend or an inspiring boss, we all have people in our lives who have shaped us for the better.
-When we express our thanks (especially to when we get specific) we actually introduce positivity into our environment and spread those good vibes to other people.
+When we express our thanks (especially when we get specific) we actually introduce positivity into our environment and spread those good vibes to other people.
 Gertrude Stein once wrote, “Silent gratitude isn’t very much to anyone.”
 Telling a person outright what they mean to you or writing a note goes a long way and blesses you and the other person!